nicolas-grekas/Patchwork-Doc/Advanced-HTTP-en.md

 The type *multipart/form-data* is opaque to PHP developers: only `$_POST` and `$_FILES` are available, without any access to raw data.
 Other types of content are accessible via the `php://stdin` stream.
 This point remains to be verified by testing the various SAPI (Apache module, FastCGI, CGI, etc.).
 Since PHP 5.4, request body processing can be disabled by setting off the `enable_post_data_reading` ini setting.

 How these arrays are filled is identical to that described above (specific characters altered, brackets in the name of the keys, collisions).
-They therefore suffer the same defects.
+They therefore suffer the same limitations.

 Bracketed syntax: an unnecessary complexity
 -------------------------------------------